What is the ABO’s annual budget? What are its sources of revenue and how is the money spent?

 How many persons does the ABO employ and what do they do?

-The ABO staff comprises 14 persons, including a Chief Executive Officer, an Administrator, a Written Examinations Coordinator, an Oral Examination Program Manager, a Maintenance of Certification Coordinator, an Examination Resource Coordinator, an Examination Development Coordinator, a Physician Services Coordinator, a Communications Coordinator, an Information Technology Program Manager, a Database Administrator, a Psychometrician, an Executive Assistant, and an Administrative Assistant.
-All staff work from the ABO office in Bala Cynwyd, Pennsylvania, with the exception of the CEO (Rochester, Minnesota) and the Psychometrician (Chicago, Illinois).
+The ABO staff comprises 12 persons, including a Chief Executive Officer, Administrator, Written Examinations Coordinator, Maintenance of Certification Coordinator, Examination Resource Coordinator, Examination Development Coordinator, Physician Services Coordinator, Communications Director, Information Technology Program Manager, Database Administrator, Psychometrician, and Administrative Assistant.
+The ABO uses a distributed workforce model with staff who work from remote locations.
 Specific role descriptions are available from the ABO office on request.

 Is the ABO’s staffing similar to other certifying boards?